marioenriqueb/numbers-converter/README.md

 # Rest
-We assume that a number would have the same representation digits in different systems, for example the number 10.
+We know a number can have the same representation digits in different systems, for example the number 10.
 The number 10 is the representation for 2 in the binary system, for 10 in the decimal system and for 16 in the hexadecimal system.

 Because of that we created three resources: one for each kind of number representation for the input number: binary, decimal or hexadecimal.
 Each resource has four conversion methods: to-binary, to-decimal, to-hexadecimal and to-roman.